There are two big concerns when scanning film:

 |4000 dpi||16 x||15.1 x 22.6||35 x 35|

 This assumes full frame, and any cropping reduces this size.
-You can of course always print at more or less than 250 dpi to alter the printed size that way too.
+You can always print at more or less than 250 dpi to alter the printed size that way too.
 The short side of 35 mm film is normally the limiting factor for printing computations.

 Flatbeds do offer 2400 dpi now, which is not quite the exact same concept as film scanners use, see page 21.
 Every factor always has tradeoffs, pros and cons.
 This feature allows 2400 dpi flatbeds, and it is a bit more detail than 1200 dpi, and while sharpness may be lower, aliasing problems are reduced (page 157).
 Many people do find these 2400 dpi flatbeds satisfactory for 35 mm film.
 In fact, many are very pleased, at least for casual work, but those images will need more sharpening than usual, at least when used at full 2400 dpi.
 Other flatbeds are conventional 1200 dpi scanners with regular CCD cells, and 1200 dpi is pretty much current state of the art, as high as flatbeds currently go, due to greater noise levels in smaller CCD cells.
 1200 dpi can be plenty on larger film, for example, 4x5 inch sheet film needs very little enlargement.
 A few high-end flatbeds provide two selectable lenses, to scan 8.5 inches width at 1200 dpi, or 4 inches width down the center at 2500 dpi.
 But the economy models will have low dynamic range for film, and more noise in the images, so this is not yet the best answer for film.